 3. Summary line

 At this point, if you still have the reader’s attention (whether the reader is a reporter or a member of your target audience), you now have a chance to convince them to read your press release in its entirety.
-You should develop a suntitle to provide your readers with a compelling summary of your press release.
+You should develop a subtitle to provide your readers with a compelling summary of your press release.
 By the time they’ve gotten to the first paragraph, they should know that your press release is newsworthy and exactly why it’s newsworthy.
 Make sure you enlighten them on the basic operations of the app and how it will help people.

 Begin by providing the app release date and the location of the event.
 Briefly explain the significance of your app once more in less than three lines.
-Remember, your focus is how the app functions and what problems it solves.
+Remember, your focus is on how the app functions and what problems it solves.
 The last thing your readers will want is to read through a list of your fancy features – they just want to know what your app can do for them.
 For this reason, make sure you keep any descriptions of your app as straightforward as possible.

 Screenshots can evoke excitement and make your press release look interesting.
 It will also help the reporter to get a picture of what you’re talking about.